Inspire Education's blog

 Start your own family day care business and do both!

-Child care is now one of Australia’s biggest and most important industries, with more than 1.1 million children attending child care services as of 2014.
+Child care is now one of Australia’s biggest and most important industries, with more than 1.1 million children attending child care services.
 That’s a massive 39% increase in attendance since only 2008!

 There has been rapid growth in the number of child care services to meet the growing demand from parents.
 The cost of child care has also increased significantly.
 Despite the growing number of places and increases in cost, many centre-based child care services still have long waiting lists.